 Impact on health

-Wanting less brings a sense of contentment, satisfaction with what you have.
+Wanting less brings a sense of contentment and satisfaction with what you have.
 It invokes respect for the present and is an important component of happiness.
 Conversely, desiring more can bring a sense of discontentment, a state that can eventually lead to poor health.

 In his book The High Price of Materialism, psychologist Tim Kasser wrote: “People whose values center on the accumulation of wealth or material possessions face a greater risk of unhappiness, including anxiety, depression, low self-esteem, and problems with intimacy — regardless of age, income, or culture.”